knowbl/log-based-static-contact-form/README.md

 - NGINX (Apache coming soon).
 - Read/write access to the server.
-- `mail` for Debian/Ubuntu.
+- (optional) `mail` for Debian/Ubuntu.

 ## Caveats

-- Will not work with hosted solutions, like Github Pages.
+- Does *not* work with hosted solutions, like Github Pages.
+- Does *not* support file uploads (without javascript intergration with something like Dropbox, or Mega)
-- Target directory (`/submit/` in this example) must be an empty folder.
+- Target directory (`/submit/` in this example) must be an empty folder, or all legitamate queries to /submit/ will be redirected.
 - One potential limitation can be charater limit.
 [See here for more information](http://stackoverflow.com/questions/2659952/maximum-length-of-http-get-request)

 ## Installation